rebeccawilliams/oldrebeccawilliamssite/content/pages/blog/index.md

         subtitle: A TBD newsletter critically examing civic tech.
         title_align: left
         content: >
-          This casual newsletter is inspired by the rich academic discipline of science and technology studies which study *“how society, politics, and culture affect scientific research and technological innovation, and how these, in turn, affect society, politics, and culture,” *but is focused primarily on the technology used by civil society and governments for “civics.”
+          This TBD newsletter is inspired by the rich academic discipline of science and technology studies which study *“how society, politics, and culture affect scientific research and technological innovation, and how these, in turn, affect society, politics, and culture,”* but is focused primarily on the technology used by civil society and governments for “civics.”
         content_align: left